CarlosDwain/plant-disease-severity-cnn/README.md

    <img src = "resources/model training 2.jpg" alt="Logo">
 </p>

-Multioutput model training framework of the study.
+Multioutput model training framework.
 We adapted a pre-trained model trained on the imagenet dataset, froze the layers, and combined it with our custom fully connected layers that output (1) plant disease and (2) disease severity.

 ## Project Structure
 - **/src**: Contains the source code for the CNN model.